-Read on for some tips on how to get your furnace ready for winter or reach out to our Tempe heating pros for help or for any questions you may have!
+Read on for some tips on how to get your furnace ready for winter or reach out to our expert heating contractors in Tempe, AZ for help or for any questions you may have!

 You probably hear this a lot, and that’s because it is important.
 Your furnace filter collects dust and other particles that come in through your furnace intake.
 Without it, all of these would go into your home.
 Over time, though, it gets full.
 This means that your furnace has to work harder than ever to pull air in so it has air to heat up.
 When the furnace works hard for a long time, it wears out.
 Changing your filters every 30-90 days to preserve the life of your furnace is an important part of heating maintenance you can take care of yourself.

 This also prevents your furnace from working harder than it needs to in order to get air to heat.
 Even if you just have a fraction of an inch of dust buildup in your ducts, your furnace will use more energy than it would if those were

 The more stuff, including dust, leaves, etc., that you have around your furnace, the greater chance there is that this will end up in the air that you’re breathing.
 In addition, having too much stuff around your furnace can increase the chances that your furnace will start a fire.

 This helps ensure that your home is warm when you need it to be warm, but it prevents your home from remaining warm when you’re not there.
 You don’t have to worry about forgetting to turn the thermostat up or down anymore, because the program will take care of everything.
 This can save your furnace all of that extra work, making it last longer